Treatments: Osia implant for hearing loss

 Plain x-rays, ultrasounds, and computed tomography (CT/CAT) scans are all safe with an Osia implant in place.

-After Osia implantation, you may undergo Magnetic Resonance Imaging (MRI) provided that the magnet used during imaging is 1.5 Tesla or less and that you use the MRI Cochlear MRI kit.
+After Osia implantation, you may undergo Magnetic Resonance Imaging (MRI) with use of the use the MRI Cochlear MRI kit.
+Depending on the generation of the implant components, the MRI magnet strength may need to be 1.5 Tesla or less.
+Reference for maximum MRI magnet strength based on the generation of Osia components may be found here.
 Alternatively, if you were to have your implant surgically removed, there would no longer be any restriction related to Osia that would prevent you from undertaking an MRI.
 These limitations are true regardless of the body part undergoing MRI imaging, whether brain, ankle, or elsewhere.

 How long does the Osia implant last?